awsdocs/aws-encryption-sdk-docs/doc_source/js-examples.md

   }
 })
 ```
-Next, specify the AWS KMS CMKs for the generator key and additional key\.
-Then, create an AWS KMS keyring using the AWS KMS client and the CMKs\.
+Next, specify the AWS KMS keys for the generator key and additional key\.
+Then, create an AWS KMS keyring using the AWS KMS client and the AWS KMS keys\.

 ```
 const generatorKeyId = 'arn:aws:kms:us-west-2:111122223333:alias/EncryptDecrypt'